xsicily/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This is the project for the first course in the Udacity C++ Nanodegree Program: Route Planning project.
+This is the project for the first course in the Udacity C++ Nanodegree Program: Route Planning.

 <img src="map.png" width="600" height="450" />